Information Systems and Technology Management (ISTM)

 Muhammad “Zia” Ziauddin Hydari is an Assistant Professor of Business Administration at the Katz School.
-Before joining Katz, Zia was a Research Scientist at the Carnegie Mellon University, where he received a PhD in Industrial Administration (Business Technologies) in December 2014.
+Before joining Katz, Zia was a Research Scientist at Carnegie Mellon University, where he received a PhD in Industrial Administration (Business Technologies) in December 2014.
 Prior to academia, he worked at high-level technology companies, most recently as a Principal Product Manager at Oracle USA.
 He has also worked as a management consultant in the telecom and pharmaceutical industries, as well as a software engineer in the telecom industry.

 Awards and Honors